franekb03/SBArchOpt/docs/algo/stochastic.md

 Both methods draw samples from the parameter space using Latin Hypercube Sampling (LHS) and use the same number of expensive model evaluations per design point.
-They differ in how the statistics are obtained: Monte Carlo computes them directly from the sampled model outputs, while PCE first fits a polynomial chaos expansion to those outputs and derives the statistics from its coefficients.
+They differ in how the statistics are obtained: Monte Carlo computes them directly from the sampled model outputs, while PCE first fits a polynomial chaos expansion to those outputs and derives the statistics by performing Monte Carlo on the trained cheap surrogate model.
 In general Monte Carlo requires more simulation code executions to compute the statistics compared to PCE.
 More UQ methods can be implemented by creating a new subclass of `UQMethod`.

 - `MonteCarlo`: the statistics are computed from the `n_evaluations` responses directly.
 It is the simplest method to implement, but slowest to converge.
-- `PolynomialChaos`: a polynomial chaos expansion of each response as a function of the uncertain parameters is fitted from the `n_evaluations` responses, and the statistics are then taken from `n_metamodel_samples` cheap evaluations of that expansion.
+- `PolynomialChaos`: a polynomial chaos expansion of each response as a function of the uncertain parameters is fitted from the `n_evaluations` responses, and the statistics are then taken from `n_metamodel_samples` cheap evaluations.
   Sampling the trained surrogate model is much cheaper than running the real simulation code, which makes this method attractive for expensive evaluation codes.
-A degree `d` expansion in `n` parameters needs a minimum number of evaluations to be fitted, which is checked when drawing the design.
+The PCE surrogate model is trained with the least-squares method that requires at least `P` samples, but it is commonly recommended to provide between `2P` and `3P`, where `P = (n+d)! / (n! d!)` is the number of polynomial terms for `n` parameters and polynomial degree `d` (Blatman, 2009).

 ### Scalarization